The 5 Best WINDOW Hummingbird Feeders (That Work!)

 It includes three feeding ports AND perches for the hummingbirds, so they can sit while they eat.
 Once the hummers found this feeder at my house (it took a few days), they made sure to visit it multiple times per day.

-The nectar reservoir slides right out and is NOT ATTACHED to the suction cups, which is incredibly convenient for cleaning and refilling.
+The nectar reservoir comes out easily since it is NOT ATTACHED to the suction cups, which is super convenient for cleaning and refilling.

 And since the feeder has a simple dish design, the nectar can’t leak out and make your window sticky and gross.
 I also like that the flower feeding ports are raised, which helps divert rain and ensures the nectar doesn’t become diluted.